-TRIBUTE VISITORS CENTER--The Tribute Center is scheduled to open adjacent to the World Trade Center site in spring 2006.
+TRIBUTE VISITORS CENTER--The Tribute Center is scheduled to open adjacent to the World Trade Center site in 2006.
 It will offer an interactive learning experience that focuses on providing visitor orientation and factual information about the terrorist attacks of February 26, 1993 and September 11, 2001.
 The Tribute Center will focus on telling the human stories of those affected through its exhibits, programs and docent-led tours of the site.
-Tribute is expected to be open for a minimum of 5 years, effectively bridging the gap between the present day and the completion of the future WTC Memorial, Reflecting Absence.--This capital project involves the planning, design, and construction of a 6,000 square foot visitor and education center located at 120 Liberty Street in New York City.
+Tribute is expected to be open for a minimum of 5 years, effectively bridging the gap between the present day and the completion of the future WTC Memorial, Reflecting Absence. -- This capital project involves the planning, design, and construction of a 6,000 square foot visitor and education center located at 120 Liberty Street in New York City.
 Schematic design for the Tribute Center has been completed as of May 26, 2005, and design development documents were issued on September 19, 2005.
-The project architect has completed the construction documents for the Tribute Center as of November 22, 2005, and the documents are currently out to bid.
+The project architect has completed the construction documents for the Tribute Center as of November 22, 2005.
 Demolition began on January 4, 2006 and was completed in March, 2006.
-The GMP (Guaranteed Maximum Price) for construction has been approved, and façade restoration is ongoing.
 The docent tour program officially began on November 19, 2005, with one tour per weekday and two tours per weekend day.
 The program increased to two weekday tours and four weekend tours in February 2006.
-To date, over 100 docents from the 9/11 community (victims' families, survivors, residents, etc)have been trained to provide tours.
+To date, over 100 docents from the 9/11 community (victims' families, survivors, residents, etc) have been trained to provide tours.
 Approximately 270 visitors to the WTC Site per week are provided with tours.
-Additionally, plans for the exhibition have been further developed and the overall themes and content areas for the exhibitions have been identified.
+Additionally, plans for the exhibition have been fully developed and construction is well underway.
+The Tribute Center will open to the public this fall.

-W-ART-0171 01/01/2002
+W-ART-0171